ferrivbe/parrot-api/README.md

 * `make up`

-### Creating superuser for manual testing.
+### Creating superuser for manual testing
-Superusers can create other users with role 2 (user)
+Superusers can create other users with role 2 (user).

 * `make dev`
 * `dev su`